auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Now, Craig _might_ be able to still determine the parameters hidden inside FHE by computing a hash with a known password and then cracking the unknowns.
-This approach can be facilitated when Craig is aware of Alice's documentation among others but does not yet know that Alice's documentation is relevant.
+This approach can be facilitated when Craig is aware of Alice's documentation among others but is not yet aware that Alice's documentation is immediately relevant.

 However, this requires more sophistication and often more computation on Craig's part compared to reverse engineering Alice's documentation from Eve's